Is Translator++ a MTL tool?

 Some developers use very complex tags and there are variables that can easily make your game unplayable if you translate it carelessly.

-In addition, some custom tags use complex parsing, adding or removing white spaces in them can make your game unplayable.
+In addition, some custom tags use sophisticated parsing, adding or removing white spaces in them can make your game unplayable.
+And the bad news is, automatic translators tend to add whitespaces into anything.

 Path to a file or folder or other resources

 Some strings may be a path to a file or a filename or even resource within the archive.
 Remember, when you change this string, you must change the name of the file in question.

-As an illustration, imagine you are translating the folder name C:\Windows to C:\Ventanas on your computer.
-What may happen?
+As an illustration, imagine that you translate the folder C:\Windows folder to C:\Ventanas on your computer.
+What will happen?

 Variable name, Constant name, method name, etc.

 Translating variable names, constant names and other labels is as bad as translating paths.

-You may perfectly fine if your NAME is translated into another language.
-But in the world of programming, translating NAME (i/e variables) carelessly will be a disaster.
+You may be perfectly fine if your NAME is translated into another language.
+But in the world of programming, translating NAME (i/e variables) carelessly will lead to disaster.

 Then, why doesn’t Translator++ filter out those untranslatable Text so users don’t translate text that isn’t supposed to be translated?

 Actually, Translator++ is already filtering out those text that shouldn’t be translated.
 But, filtering PERFECTLY all untranslated text is not possible.

-Because developers can put variables, tags, user scripts wherever they want.
+Because developers can put variables, tags, user scripts wherever they want in whatever pattern they want… especially in the customable game engines such as RPG Maker.

-They can put it in Note, in Event’s text, labels, comments and so on.
+For example, they can put a message in the Note field, in Event’s text, labels, comments and so on.
 Some even put tagging and call script procedures in “Show choices”.

 Filtering this limitless possibility is not the task of the machine, this is the task of humans.
 This is not the task of Translator++, this is the task of the translator …. your task!